The Unrealized Divine Repentance Extending Beyond David’s Lifetime

 “And I looked, and, lo, a Lamb stood on the mount Sion, and with him an hundred forty and four thousand, having his Father's name written in their foreheads.
 And I heard a voice from heaven, as the voice of many waters, and as the voice of a great thunder: and I heard the voice of harpers harping with their harps: And they sung as it were a new song before the throne, and before the four beasts, and the elders: and no man could learn that song but the hundred and forty and four thousand, which were redeemed from the earth.
 These are they which were not defiled with women; for they are virgins.
 These are they which follow the Lamb whithersoever he goeth.
 These were redeemed from among men, being the firstfruits unto God and to the Lamb.
 And in their mouth was found no guile: for they are without fault before the throne of God.
 And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people, Saying with a loud voice, Fear God, and give glory to him; for the hour of his judgment is come: and worship him that made heaven, and earth, and the sea, and the fountains of waters.
 And there followed another angel, saying, Babylon is fallen, is fallen, that great city, because she made all nations drink of the wine of the wrath of her fornication.
 And the third angel followed them, saying with a loud voice, If any man worship the beast and his image, and receive his mark in his forehead, or in his hand, The same shall drink of the wine of the wrath of God, which is poured out without mixture into the cup of his indignation; and he shall be tormented with fire and brimstone in the presence of the holy angels, and in the presence of the Lamb: And the smoke of their torment ascendeth up for ever and ever: and they have no rest day nor night, who worship the beast and his image, and whosoever receiveth the mark of his name.
 Here is the patience of the saints: here are they that keep the commandments of God, and the faith of Jesus.
 And I heard a voice from heaven saying unto me, Write, Blessed are the dead which die in the Lord from henceforth: Yea, saith the Spirit, that they may rest from their labours; and their works do follow them.” – Rev 14:1-13

 As you can see, David and John are ultimately speaking of the same generation of believers (Ps.
 24:6, Rev. 14:1).
 Namely, those who will be found worthy to spiritually ascend Mount Zion with the Lamb of God during the Great Tribulation; by interpretation, these are the same ones who will have power to overcome the Antichrist and the Beast Worshippers of Babylon’s World (Rev. 13:1-18) by virtue of the mark on their foreheads (Rev. 7:4-8, 9:4; Ezek.
-9:1-11); and, as indicated in Hebrews 12:22-29, these are the same Zionists who will remain unshaken while all the obstinate refusers of are prostrated with the crumbling spires of Babylon’s Empire in the End of the World.
+9:1-11); and, as indicated in Hebrews 12:22-29, these are the same Zionists who will remain unshaken while all the obstinate refusers of the Messiah’s Call are prostrated with the crumbling spires of Babylon’s Empire in the End of the World.
 Speaking in biblical terms – in the Language of Divine Repentance – this foretold generation of ascenders will arise as those beholden to the arising of Christ (Ps.
 94:1-2, 15-16).

 The foreseen Last Generation will become triumphant because of their wisdom in comprehending the boundless glory of the Gospel – the same which the angel calls, “The Everlasting Gospel” (Rev. 14:6).
 Specifically, they will come to realize how the Gospel is ageless, intergenerational, and inter-covenantal.
 Like all saints of all generations, and much more those of the Last Generation (Rev. 10:5-7), belief in the Gospel changes everything (Rom.
 1:16, 16:25, Matt.
 17:20, Lk.
 1:37, Zech.
 4:7)!
 Therefore, as believers in “the Everlasting Gospel” (Rev. 14:6), they will be empowered to live and move in organic unity with the Lamb “whithersoever He goeth” and whatsoever He doeth (Rev. 14:4, John 15:15-16, Rev. 2:26-28; Eph.
 4:12-13, Jn.
 17:20-26).
 Speaking in terms of Revelation 14, this Gospel is definitively declared in all of what the Heavenly Voices are heralding – a total of four voices (one: Rev. 14:6-7; two: Rev. 14:8; three: Rev. 14:9-12; four: Rev. 14:13) whose combined testimony conveys the Majesty of the LORD in the special hour of His judgment resulting in the contrasting fates of the saints and sinners in Babylon’s World.